GothenburgBitFactory/ti.net/content/docs/stopwatch.md

 time/date, while the new activity has started with an open interval at the same time.

-To see a summary of today\'s recorded time, use the `summary` command:
+To see a summary of today's recorded time, use the `summary` command:

 ```
 $ timew summary